 OSHA has estimated that approximately 1.85 million workers are currently exposed to respirable crystalline silica (RCS) in construction workplaces.
 More than 500,000 of these workers are likely being exposed to silica levels greater than OSHA’s proposed permissible exposure limit.

 People who work in the following industries are particularly at risk:

 It is important to limit exposure to silica dust, particularly within a commercial environment where exposure can be high, as over-exposure can be potentially fatal.

 However, not doing anything to clean contaminated clothing and skin once it is exposed is the worst possible outcome for the company and its workers.
 The reason for this is that workers will be wearing contaminated clothing on their work breaks and on their way home from work – resulting in unnecessary and increased exposure for them and all around them.
 A worker can be forgiven for their lack of knowledge and awareness, but there should be no excuse for a company to ignore the problem, as they are ultimately responsible for the health and safety of their personnel.

-The JetBlack Safety Cleaning Booth is particularly suited to agitating and removing stone and cement dust from employees’ work clothes without the operator having to remove any clothing or PPE equipment – a process which typically takes no longer than 20 seconds.
+The JetBlack Safety Cleaning Booth is particularly suited to agitating and removing stone and cement dust from employees’ work clothes; a process which typically takes no longer than 30 seconds.
 The dust is then safely extracted away from the user and collected in the HEPA H14 extractor.